Baby's Diaper Rash: Causes, Types, Symptoms And Treatment

 Skin in the diaper area, such as buttocks, thighs, and genitals, may appear tender and red.
 Babies may cry or become fussy while changing diapers or washing their diaper region.

-You may notice various skin changes, such as redness, flaky skin, and dry skin, depending on the causative factors (3).Skin bleeding, fever, unusual or severe rashes may indicate severe infections or skin conditions.
+You may notice various skin changes, such as redness, flaky skin, and dry skin, depending on the causative factors (3).Skin bleeding, fever, unusual or severe rashes in babies may indicate severe infections or skin conditions.

 Diaper rashes can be really uncomfortable for babies.
 Linsay Boever, a mother, shares her experience dealing with her daughter’s diaper rash and her attempts to manage it.
 She says, “Poor Baby!
 She constantly has a diaper rash.
 She has the kind right now that I have to change her diaper every 20 minutes.
 It is crazy red and burns her so badly.
 I have tried Aquafor, Desitin, Coconut Oil, Lotrimin, and Corn Starch.
 I don’t use wipes.
 I give her a bath, wash her bottom every time with anti-bacterial soap then let her air dry for as long as I am able.
 But, nothing is helping and I want to cry every time I change her because she sucks her stomach in, sucks in air, and cries so hard (i).”